-- Use moist ingredients for the juiciest meatloaf.
-In a smoked meatloaf recipe, that might include eggs, BBQ sauce, or Worcestershire sauce.
+- Add plenty of moisture.
+This recipe includes eggs, BBQ sauce, and Worcestershire sauce.
 For extra moisture, you can add a tablespoon of milk.

 - Don’t overmix.
 You only need to combine the ingredients until they are well distributed.
 Too much mixing will make it dry.

 I use a blend of oak, maple, and hickory on my pellet smoker.
-But, you could use a fruit wood, like apple, if you prefer.
+Fruit woods like apple or even walnut wood are also popular choices.

 With love, from our simple kitchen to yours.